+Results from the open-label period of the faSScinate trial show that patients originally assigned to receive placebo in the double-blind period who transitioned to open-label tocilizumab at week 48 experienced improvements in mRSS by week 96 that were similar to those of patients who received tocilizumab throughout the study.
+Furthermore, patients originally assigned to receive tocilizumab during the double-blind period maintained and continued the improvements in mRSS observed during the first 48 weeks of treatment on receiving another 48 weeks of open-label tocilizumab.
+Although the mean change in mRSS appeared to flatten from week 72 in the continuous-tocilizumab group, there were improvements for individual patients between weeks 72 and 96.
+Of the 27 patients receiving continuous-tocilizumab who completed the study through week 96, 14/27 (52%) had further, primarily modest, improvements (range; –1 to –8 change in mRSS).
+However, there were 2 outliers who experienced considerable worsening (+9 and +14 change in mRSS) during this period.
+Overall, this culminates in a flattened average response.
+The potential for improvement may be more limited at this time point; 7/27 (26%) patients among the continuous-tocilizumab completers had observed mRSS scores ≤9 at week 72 compared with 2/24 (8%) among the placebo-tocilizumab group.

-Results from the open-label period of the faSScinate trial show that patients originally assigned to receive tocilizumab during the double-blind period maintained and continued the improvements in mRSS observed during the first 48 weeks of treatment on receiving another 48 weeks of open-label tocilizumab.
-Furthermore, patients originally assigned to receive placebo in the double-blind period who transitioned to open-label tocilizumab at week 48 experienced improvements in mRSS by week 96 that were similar to those of patients who received tocilizumab throughout the study.
-Improvements from weeks 48 to 96 in patient-reported outcomes, including HAQ-DI, Patient Global VAS and FACIT-Fatigue scores, were observed in patients initially assigned to placebo who transitioned to open-label tocilizumab and were comparable to those of patients who received tocilizumab continuously, consistent with trends observed with tocilizumab treatment during the double-blind period.18 Consistent as well with exploratory analyses in the double-blind period showing fewer tocilizumab-treated (10%) than placebo-treated (23%) patients experienced absolute decline (>10%) in %pFVC after 48 weeks,18 no patients who completed week 96 of the study experienced >10% decline in %pFVC during the open-label period while receiving tocilizumab.
-Of note, the primary endpoint was change in skin score, and, at the time the study was designed, the patient populations had not been enriched for patients with SSc-associated interstitial lung disease.
+Improvements from weeks 48 to 96 in mRSS were supported by improvements in patient-reported outcomes, including HAQ-DI, Clinician and Patient Global VAS and FACIT-Fatigue scores, observed in patients initially assigned to placebo who transitioned to open-label tocilizumab and were comparable to those of patients who received tocilizumab continuously, consistent with trends observed with tocilizumab treatment during the double-blind period.18 Consistent as well with exploratory analyses in the double-blind period showing fewer tocilizumab-treated (10%) than placebo-treated (23%) patients experienced absolute decline (>10%) in %pFVC after 48 weeks,18 no patients who completed week 96 of the study experienced >10% decline in %pFVC during the open-label period while receiving tocilizumab.
+Of note, the primary endpoint was change in mRSS, and, at the time the study was designed, the patient populations had not been enriched for patients with SSc-associated interstitial lung disease.

 Safety results over the 96-week treatment period were consistent with the known safety profile of tocilizumab; infections were the most frequently reported AEs and SAEs, and an increased rate of serious infections was observed after patients transitioned from placebo to tocilizumab.
 AEs tended to occur more frequently in the first few months after patients transitioned from placebo to tocilizumab but less frequently in longer term follow-up.
-Infections were the most frequently reported SAEs in clinical trials of tocilizumab in patients with RA.23,24 Rates of SAEs and serious infections in this study in patients with SSc were approximately five times and eight times higher, respectively, than those reported in patients with RA,23,24 which is expected given the high morbidity and mortality in patients with SSc.1 25-27 Patients with SSc may be prone to digital ulcers,1 and complications of digital ulcers occur in 15% of patients with SSc.28 The occurrence of two cases of infected digital ulcers and one of osteomyelitis in patients who transitioned from placebo to open-label tocilizumab suggested that tocilizumab may increase infections in patients with SSc digital ulcers.
+Infections were the most frequently reported SAEs in clinical trials of tocilizumab in patients with RA.23,24 Rates of SAEs and serious infections in this study in patients with SSc were approximately five times and eight times higher, respectively, than those reported in patients with RA,23,24 which is expected given the high morbidity and mortality in patients with SSc.1 The frequencies of SAEs and serious infections observed in faSScinate are consistent with those in other SSc studies.25-27 Patients with SSc may be prone to digital ulcers,1 and complications of digital ulcers occur in 15% of patients with SSc.28 The occurrence of two cases of infected digital ulcers and one of osteomyelitis in patients who transitioned from placebo to open-label tocilizumab suggested that tocilizumab may increase infections in patients with SSc-associated digital ulcers, likely over pressure areas such as proximal interphalangeal joints.